benjymous/annotations/sandman/sandman.32.md

 Page 4 panel 1:  This is Barbie, who was once married to Ken, but whose marriage ended as a result of events in _The Doll's House_.
-Note the photos on the wall behind her, which includes photos of tattoos and a female breast with a nipple ring.
+Note the photos on the wall behind her, which includes photos of tattoos and a male breast with a nipple ring.

 Page 5 panel 1:  First appearance of Wanda.
 Note the condition of the hallway,